Justice219/meridium/README.md

 # Meridium

 Meridium is a computer performance application designed to help speed up your PC.
 It provides a range of features including cleaning temporary files, tweaking Windows registry, and more.
+\n
 The application is divided into two parts: a desktop application and a web application, which communicate with each other using WebSockets.
 This was not necessary for the functionality of the application, but was done as a learning exercise to understand networking with WebSockets.

 ## Features